praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 </picture>
 ```

-* The HTML srcset attribute specifies the alternative source/ path of the img element.
+* The HTML srcset attribute specifies the alternative source/path of the img element.
 * The HTML media attribute specifies the media query.
-CSS properties will be applied based on the device type and media features like min-width, etc.
+CSS properties will be applied based on the device type and media features like min-width, ...etc.

 ##### video

+We can insert a video to the HTML document using video element.

-The HTML controls attribute is used to set controls in HTML video element.
+The HTML `controls` attribute is used to set controls in HTML video element.
 It is a boolean attribute.
-When this attribute is present, it specifies that video controls should be displayed.
+When __controls__ attribute is present, it specifies that video controls should be displayed.

 Video controls include: